Certified Internet of Things Practitioner (CIoTP™) Training Course

 • Construct and program an IoT device.

-• Communicate with an IoT device using both wired and wireless connections.
+• Communicate with an IoT device using wired and wireless connections.

-• Process sensor input and control actuators on an IoT device.
+• Process sensor input and control an actuator on an IoT device.

-• Manage security, privacy, and safety risks in IoT projects.
+• Manage security, privacy, and safety risks on IoT projects.

-• Manage an IoT prototyping and development project throughout the entire lifecycle.
+• Manage an IoT prototyping and development project throughout the development lifecycle.

 This course is available as onsite live training in Serbia or online live training.Course Outline